 The sign for a great weekday dinner recipe is that is quick & easy yet tasty.
 This meal incorporates all of those feature, making it a perfect option after a day at work or full of activities, when the last thing you feel like doing would be standing in the kitchen for longer than absolutely necessary.
-This recipe serves 2 hungry people.
-You will manage to get around 10 waffles out of it.
+You will manage to get around 10 small waffles or 4 standard-sized waffles out of it.

 Ingredients for the waffles